 We also invite interesting people to play with our infrastructure and choose their own favourite pieces.
 We have featured the likes of Brian Eno, Hito Steyerl, Adam Tooze, Rana Foroohar, Samuel Moyn, Rem Koolhaas, or Shehla Rashid.
-This week’s Cyberflâneur is Hari Kunzru.
+This week’s Cyberflâneur is Justin McGuirk.
 Check them all out here.